This content has been reviewed and updated on November 8, 2023.

-Geographical location, dry home air, household allergens, and certain medications can lead to dry nasal passage and throat that may produce additional symptoms including dry sinus headache, dry mouth, sore throat, and more.
+Geographical location, dry home air, household allergens, and certain medications can lead to a dry nose and nasal passages that may produce additional symptoms, including dry sinus headache, dry mouth, and a sore throat.

 Healthy sinuses are effectively lubricated with a liquid substance known as mucus.
 When the sinuses lack sufficient mucus, you may experience dry nose and throat as a result of inflammation and irritation.

 So, how do you know if your dry nose and throat is temporary or whether you suffer from chronically dry sinuses?
-Dry sinuses can lead to a wide variety of ailments including: dry sinus headache, dry mouth, sinus pain, and more.
-The entire list of dry sinuses symptoms are as follows:
+Dry sinuses can lead to a wide variety of ailments, including dry sinus headache, dry mouth, sinus pain, and more.
+The symptoms of dry sinuses are as follows:

 - Dry nose and throat